 The university's Counselling and Mental Health Support Team has seen a steady rise in demand over the last decade, a pattern seen across the sector1, and realised they needed to act to tackle stigma and increase access to support.
 In 2014 King’s signed the Time to Change Pledge as part of their new strategy for mental health.

 “By delivering mental health training to all King’s staff, we hope to raise awareness across our whole community.
 By supporting our staff we will be better placed to support our students and to become world leaders in this area.”
-Professor Edward Byrne, President and Principal

 The commitment comes right from the top as the university’s President and Principal, Professor Edward Byrne, is passionate about mental health: “At King’s we are committed to reducing stigma and discrimination around mental health.
 By delivering mental health training to all staff, we hope to raise awareness across our whole community.
 By supporting our staff we will be better placed to support our students and to become world leaders in this area.”

 As part of the pledge, £500,000 in funding was allocated to expand mental health provision, supporting the introduction of a team of mental health practitioners and creating a wellbeing team to promote health across the university.
 “The head of the directorate had been on an MHFA course and thought it was most appropriate option out there for what we wanted to achieve university-wide,” says Jo, who leads on the provision of mental health training for the university.

 It wasn’t hard to make the business case for the training: “We just looked at retention for staff and students.
 If by making Mental Health First Aiders available we can save even two students from dropping out, or even two members of staff from taking a sickness absence, we’re saving the university money.”